Bleakwise/setUseAVX/README.md

   2. Take "<...>\UnrealEngine\Engine\Source" as input from the command line.

 ###3.
 Known bugs:
   1. Adds duplicate **_bUseAVX = True;_** expressions on consecutive runs.
-C# allows us to redefine bUseAVX so, we can get away with this, but it's still kind of crude.
+C# allows us to redefine bUseAVX an almost unlimited number of times, so, we can get away with this, but I don't see this passing as a feature so it needs to be fixed.
     1. Solutoin: Test the whole Build.cs file for the expressoin or conflicting expressions before starting the overwriting process.
-  2. Because of the logic involved, there is an issue writing to the correct locatoin if using non-conforming (UE4 uses something like Allman style) indent style, such as those that place the opening brace **_{_** on the same line as the class constructor's signature, ie: *_public AITestSuite(TargetInfo Target){_*
+  2. There is an issue writing to the correct locatoin if using non-conforming (UE4 uses something like Allman style) indent style such as those that place the opening brace on the same line as the class constructor's signature like so: <br /> **_public AITestSuite(TargetInfo Target){_**
     1. Solution: Use pattern matching to test for an opening brace on the same line as the constructor signature

 ###4.
 The MIT License (MIT)